bekaiser/Poisson/README.md

 # spectral_derivatives
-This repository contains scripts that solve the Poisson equation and solve for 1D and 2D derivatives using FFTW to compute discrete sine transforms and fast Fourier transforms.
+This repository contains scripts that compute 1st- and 2nd-order derivatives and solve the Poisson equation in 1D and 2D using FFTW to compute discrete sine transforms and fast Fourier transforms in Julia.